Harold Hopkins (actor)

 Harold Douglas Hopkins (6 March 1944 – 11 December 2011) was an Australian film and television actor.

 Early life

+Hopkins was born on 6 March 1944, in Toowoomba, Queensland.
+He was one of seven children (including Naomi, Michael, Gregory, Margaret, Suzanne and twin brother John) born to Francis Hopkins and Olive (nee Ascroft).

-Hopkins was born in 1944 in Toowoomba, Queensland.
-He attended Toowoomba Grammar School as a day boy in 1958 and 1959.
+He attended The Southport School and Toowoomba Grammar School as a day boy in 1958 and 1959.
 During the 1960s, he worked as an apprentice carpenter, and was exposed to asbestos fibres without protective masks or clothing.

-He and his twin brother John enrolled at the National Institute of Dramatic Art (NIDA) in Sydney, with Harold graduating in 1967.
+After his apprenticeship, Hopkins and his twin brother John enrolled at the National Institute of Dramatic Art (NIDA) in Sydney, with Harold graduating in 1967.